Engaged Buddhism

 The dawning realisation that my force of will (ego) is quite distinct from my spiritual power

-This achieving part – the big I am – has at times been insatiable and has had to be balanced by a more spiritual part that is able to connect to the present moment and accept it as it is.
-This is it!
-I first recognised this as a spiritual healer.
+This achieving part of me has been insatiable and has had to be balanced by a more spiritual part that is able to connect to the present moment.

 Finding my spiritual home

 If in Brazil, I’d accidentally felt this awesome interconnectedness by receiving a healing, in Plum Village, I discovered how inter-being could be realised through mindful walking mediation.
-In 2014 on a summer retreat in Plum Village, led by Thich Nhat Hanh, I truly arrived and found my home.

 The Order of Inter-Being and the Bodhisattva vow.

-I have a deeper understanding what she meant since committing to the Bodhisattva path i.e. someone who is not just concerned for the alleviation of their own suffering and attainment personal enlightenment, but is there for the enlightenment and suffering of others.
+Iris Murdoch once said that ‘love is the difficult realisation that someone other than you is real.’
+I have a deeper understanding of what she meant since becoming a Bodhisattva.
+This involves taking the bodhisattva vow and becoming someone who is not just concerned for the alleviation of their own suffering, but is there for the suffering of others because love for the other is as real as the love for yourself.